DevSquads/JournalTask/README.md

 - Delete article.
 - Only Samir can approve/delete articles.
 - When an author view all articles, they see their own articles first.
-- Edit README to include the reqired steps to run your application.
+- Edit README to include the required steps to run your application.

+# Installation
+- To make it easy for any developer that is going to work/run your application it needs to be platform independent and easy to build.
+- We recommend using Docker.

+# Tests
+- Task should be fully covered with automatic tests ( unit/e2e ).
+- Tests are considered to be developer documentation so please let it be as descriptive as possible.

 # Stack
 - Choosing the tech stack is up to you.

 # Nice to have
-- Tests.
 - Organized and well written git commit history.
-- E2E tests.

 # Task Deadline
-- Monday Morning 20/07/2020.
+- Sunday Morning 26/07/2020.